erp12/plushi/README.md

 [![CircleCI](https://circleci.com/gh/erp12/plushi.svg?style=svg)](https://circleci.com/gh/erp12/plushi)

-Plushi is a language agnostic push interpreter capable of running push programs via JSON/EDN interface.
+Plushi is an embadable language agnostic push interpreter capable of running push programs via JSON interface.

 Push is a programming language designed for AI systems to write software in.
 It has virtually no syntax and supports all common data types and can express